 National Guard CAP

 The Satisfactory Academic Progress policy standards will not apply to any hours forgiven under the University of South Carolina Academic Forgiveness Program.
 Students who have been granted academic forgiveness must contact the Office of Student Financial Aid and Scholarships (OSFAS) for further assessment.

 Change of Major and Second Degrees

 Students who must remain enrolled beyond their maximum time frame due to a change of major or completing a second degree will be required to submit an appeal once they reach their maximum time frame.

 In determining a student's SAP standing, classes in which a student receives a W, WF, I, U, NR, or F are counted as attempted hours but not hours earned.
 Only grades of A, B, C, D, S, and T are counted as attempted hours and hours earned.
 Students enrolled in audit courses (AUD) will not receive financial aid for these classes.
 Grades of W, NR, I, U, S, T and AUD are not used when computing GPA.
 Receiving grades of W, WF, I U, NR, or F can negatively impact the percentage of completion.

 Repeated courses and transfer hours accepted by USC will be counted in both the attempted hours and hours earned.

 To be eligible to receive any federal, state, and/or private loan funding as a transient student, a student must have earned a USC cumulative Grade Point Average of 2.00 or higher.

-The deadline for receipt of appeals in the Office of Student Financial Aid and Scholarships is 14 calendar days prior to the end of the semester for which aid is requested.
+The deadline for receipt of appeals in the Office of Student Financial Aid and Scholarships is 14 business days prior to the end of the semester for which aid is requested.